useaitechdad/agent-skills/README.md

 ## Disclaimer

-**These skills are provided for educational and personal use.** Always test skills thoroughly in your own environment before relying on them for critical tasks.
-The implementations and behaviors you receive from your AI agent may vary.
+**These skills are provided for educational and personal use.** They demonstrate image processing techniques using standard open-source libraries (NumPy, Pillow).
+Always test skills thoroughly in your own environment before relying on them for critical tasks.

+**Important:** The watermark remover skill only removes the *visible* logo overlay using reverse alpha blending — a standard image processing technique.
+It does **not** remove or alter Google's invisible [SynthID](https://deepmind.google/technologies/synthid/) provenance metadata embedded in AI-generated images.

 ## License